vampd/drupal-nfs/README.md

 -----
 ### example:

 This example will open up an nfs share:
 * for the folder located at /srv/www/example/current
-* it will be writable
+* it will be writeable
 * when written to from the mount it will act as if you are user www-data and group www-data

 ````